jasonkronemeyer/jasonkronemeyer.github.io/dev/feedback.md

 10. **Visualization Tools**: Implement visualization tools to help users explore and understand the relationships within the knowledge graph more intuitively.

-These suggestions aim to create a more comprehensive and dynamic ontology and knowledge graph, enhancing the ability to analyze and improve digital inclusion efforts.
+These suggestions will help create a more comprehensive and dynamic ontology and knowledge graph, enhancing the ability to analyze and improve digital inclusion efforts.
 For more details, you can view the full document [here](https://github.com/jasonkronemeyer/jasonkronemeyer.github.io/blob/main/dev/DigitalCompassNavigatorOntology.md).